RACV Logo

 Day 8: Asahikawa

-Start your day with a visit to the Kawamura Kaneto Ainu Museum and learn about the rich culture of Ainu people – an Indigenous group from the northern regions of Japan.
-This is the first Ainu museum in Hokkaido and set up back in the 30s by an Ainue family who was hoping to preserve Ainu culture through the museum, and it's still owned by the same family.
-Join a guided tour, and if you are lucky, it may be led by a member of the Ainu family who established the museum, and gain insight into their history and traditions.
-After, get familiar with Ainu food during a cooking demonstration showcasing Ainu dumplings (and then sample some for yourself!).
+Start your day with a visit to the Kawamura Kaneto Ainu Museum and learn about the rich culture of Ainu people – an indigenous group from the northern regions of Japan.
+This is the first Ainu museum in Hokkaido – it was set up in the 1930s by an Ainu family who was hoping to preserve Ainu culture through the museum, and it's still owned by the same family.
+Join a guided tour to gain insight into Ainu history and traditions.
+If you’re lucky, the tour might be led by a member of the Ainu family who established the museum.
+After, get familiar with Ainu cuisine during a cooking demonstration showcasing Ainu dumplings (and then sample some for yourself!).

 Day 9: Furano

-Hop in a private transfer to Asahidake Ropeway – a line that climbs Mount Asahi, the tallest mountain in Hokkaido.
-Get all the rewards without the sweaty workout by riding the ropeway up the mountain, taking in the elevated views.
-After, drive to the Blue Pond – a body of water with a deep blue hue due to natural minerals – before continuing to Furano, where you’ll spend the night.
-Perhaps try some local delicacies like Furano wine and cheese for dinner this evening.
+Hop in a private transfer to Asahidake Ropeway – a line that climbs Mt Asahi, the tallest mountain in Hokkaido.
+Get all the rewards without the sweaty workout by riding the ropeway up the mountain, taking in the bird’s eye views.
+After, drive to the Blue Pond – a body of water with a deep blue hue caused by natural minerals – before continuing to Furano, where you’ll spend the night.
+For dinner this evening, maybe try some local delicacies like Furano wine and cheese.

 Day 10: Sapporo

 Stop and smell the flowers with a morning visit to Tomita Farm.
 From late June to early August, you’ll see the expansive lavender fields that have made the farm famous in Japan and beyond – and there are plenty of other colourful crops to admire outside of those summer months.
-Travel by train then to Sapporo, the capital city of Hokkaido.
+After, travel by train to Sapporo – the capital city of Hokkaido.
 Known for its winter sports scene, Sapporo is bordered by mountains and ski hills.
 You’ll also notice it has a grid-based street layout, which is very rare for Japan – and easy to navigate!
-The evening is yours to explore at our own pace – maybe stop for a Sapporo beer and miso ramen in a local restaurant.
+The evening is yours to explore at our own pace – maybe stop for a Sapporo beer and miso ramen at a local restaurant.

 Head out on daytrip today to Otaru – a nearby town with a scenic canal area – and enjoy some free time roaming the streets.
-Maybe visit the Otaru Music Book Museum, home to 25,000 music boxes and lots of information on the city’s music box craftsmanship.
-If you visit during February, you might catch the Snow Light Path Festival – a winter wonderland of lanterns and ice sculptures.
-Head back to Sapporo for a farewell dinner of Sapporo's signature Genghis Khan roasted lamb and toast to your Japanese adventure with your group.
+Maybe visit the Otaru Music Book Museum, home to 25,000 music boxes and lots to learn about the city’s music box craftsmanship.
+If you visit during February, you might catch the Snow Light Path Festival – a winter wonderland of lanterns and snow sculptures.
+Head back to Sapporo for a farewell dinner of Sapporo's signature Genghis Khan barbecue lamb and toast to your Japanese adventure with your group.

 Day 12: Sapporo